 George Washington’s Mount Vernon

-You’ll get the chance to tour the ground with a guide before heading indoors and hearing all about the Man himself—his vision, contribution, and how he lived in Mount Vernon.
-If your layover allows: check out the boat tour, the museum exhibits & theaters, and the Mount Vernon Inn Restaurant (to try out re-creations of Washington’s favorite dishes!)
+You’ll get to tour the ground with a guide before heading indoors and hearing about the Man himself—his vision, contribution, and how he lived in Mount Vernon.
+If your layover allows, check out the boat tour, the museum exhibits & theatres, and the Mount Vernon Inn Restaurant (to try re-creations of Washington’s favourite dishes!)

 If layover time is tight, this hop-on, hop-off bus tour should be at the top of your to-enjoy list.
 You’ll have the flexibility to explore any of the capital’s main attractions—or stay onboard, listening to educational commentary, as you take in all the sites in under 3 hours.

-Stops include the Washington Monument, the Martin Luther King Memorial—of course, The White House—the Smithsonian Castle, and more.
-If you’re stopping over at night, you can join a 2-hour night tour to see DC dressed in lights.
+Stops include the Washington Monument, the Martin Luther King Memorial, The White House, the Smithsonian Castle, and more.
+If you’re stopping over at night, you can join a 2-hour night tour to see D.C. dressed in lights.

-- Time Required: If you stay on-board, the full loop will take 2-3 hours.
-Your 1-Day ticket will let you get off at any stop, explore as much as your layover allows you, then hop right back on.
+• Time Required: The entire loop will take 2-3 hours if you stay on board.
+Your 1-Day ticket will let you get off at any stop, explore as much as your layover allows, and then hop back on.

 National Air and Space Museum

-For all its history, Washington DC has a unique way of mixing in the modern too.
-At the National Air and Space Museum, you’ll find the world’s largest collection of historic & cutting-edge air and spacecraft (with free entry!)
+For all its history, Washington, D.C. has a unique way of mixing in the modern as well.
+At the National Air and Space Museum, you’ll find the world’s most extensive collection of historic & cutting-edge air and spacecraft (with free entry!)

 Highlights include the Wright Brothers’ actual airplane, the paid planetarium shows, and the exhibits on lunar exploration.
-You’ll also get the chance to see a live, above-view of a plane being restored—or for a more immersive experience—a show on an Imax screen.
+You’ll also get to see a live, above-view of a plane being restored—or, for a more immersive experience—a show on an Imax screen.

-- Time Required: 2-3 hours (and too easily more).
+• Time Required: 2-3 hours (and easily more).
 While tickets are free, make sure you reserve yours in advance.

-- Getting There: You can get here easily via a 10-minute taxi ride from the airport—or taking the metro train for just over 10 minutes too.
+• Getting There: You can get here quickly via a 10-minute taxi ride from the airport or by taking the metro train for just over 10 minutes.

 Eating at Founding Farmers D.C.

-When you’re stopping over in DC and are tourist attraction/museumed out: it’s time for food.
-Just 3 blocks away from the White House, Founding Farmers D.C. is an award-winning eatery & bar that—true to its name—is run by American family farmers.
-It serves up everything from exceptional waffles to eggs Benedict like you’ve never seen.
+When you’re stopping over in D.C. and are tourist attraction/museumed out, it’s time for food.
+Just three blocks away from the White House, Founding Farmers D.C. is an award-winning eatery & bar that—true to its name—is run by American family farmers.
+It serves everything from exceptional waffles to eggs Benedict like you’ve never seen.

 Airport Transportation

-With Washington Reagan Airport being just 4 miles away downtown and its eclectic attractions, it’s easy to get there by either public or private transport.
-A word of note though: during rush hour, its short distance certainly won’t feel short.
+With Washington Reagan Airport being just 4 miles away downtown and its eclectic attractions, it’s easy to get there by public or private transport.
+A precaution, though: its short distance certainly won’t feel short during rush hour.

 Your public transit options:

-- Metro Rail: Making it all the more convenient to go to Washington, DC on your layover, the airport has its own Metro train stop.
-For downtown, take the Blue Line (a 17-minute journey, for max $2.25).
-To get to places like Chinatown & Columbia Heights, take the Yellow Line (a 14-minute journey for max $4).
+• Metro Rail: The airport has its own Metro train stop, making it all the more convenient to go to Washington, D.C.on your layover.
+Take the Blue Line (a 17-minute journey for a maximum of $2.25) for downtown.
+To get to Chinatown & Columbia Heights, take the Yellow Line (a 14-minute trip for a maximum of $4).
 For more information, visit the WMATA website.

 Your private transit options:

-- Taxi: Heavily depending on whether it’s traffic-jammed or not, a taxi from the airport can take you downtown in 9 to 45 minutes, for a cost of $19-23.
-If you have some choice over your stopover times, plan to be here at midday!
+• Taxi: Depending on traffic jams, a taxi from the airport can take you downtown in 9 to 45 minutes for $19-23.
+If you have some choice over your stopover times, plan to be here midday!

 Before You Go: Layover Tips

-- What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
+• What’s happening with your luggage?
+When you check in to your first flight, confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
 There is no luggage storage at Reagan Airport.

 Other Useful Resources